 The holiday became more associated with freedom than slavery when Abraham Lincoln signed the Emancipation Proclamation, freeing slaves in Confederate states on New Year’s Day in 1863.
 Slaves went to church to pray and sing on Dec.
 31, 1862, and that’s why there are still New Year’s Eve prayer services at African-American churches nationwide.
-At such “Watch Night” services, congregants continue to pray for more widespread racial equality 157 years later.
+At such “Watch Night” services, congregants continue to pray for more widespread racial equality more than 150 years later.

 Correction, Dec.
 27